nguterresn/quartz/content/zephyr/intro-gpio-pwm.md

 };
 ```

+!!!
+Note
   The GPIO2 needs first to support the peripheral (or vice-versa) before it can be assigned to a pinctrl (hence, `LEDC_CH0_GPIO2`, _ledc channel 0 at GPIO2_).
 Some peripherals may not be supported for some other GPIOs.

 A pinctrl node, such as the `ledc0_default`, can be then assigned to an existing interface (ledc0) that [expects a pinctrl](https://docs.zephyrproject.org/latest/build/dts/api/bindings/pwm/espressif%2Cesp32-ledc.html).